 Most DAWs have de-esser built-in by default.
 You can use it to reduce harsh sibilance.
 It is especially useful for people with higher pitch voice.

 Compression is a very important tool in the audio editing process.
 If you had an issue with your audio sounding too quiet then the answer is compression.

 Compression evens out your audio to match quieter parts with louder ones which allows you to raise overall audio levels without clipping and distortion, in the end making your audio louder.

-It does so by contracting louder parts and then raising overall volume.
-Essentially, that makes louder parts to stay the same, as it lowers and raises them again, however the quieter parts are not affected by contraction and then are lifted during the “gain adding” phase.
+It does so by contracting louder parts and then raising the overall volume.
+Essentially, that makes louder parts stay the same, as it lowers and raises them again, however, the quieter parts are not affected by contraction and then are lifted during the “gain adding” phase.